 Some of the treatments are very subtle, invisible even with a loupe or microscope.
-To make matters worse, many treated rubies and sapphires will have natural inclusions.
-You have to examine them very carefully to tell if they are treated or not.
-Taking the value of these gems into consideration, finding evidence of treatment can be critical.
+To make matters worse, many treated rubies and sapphires will also have natural inclusions.
+You have to examine them very carefully to detect any treatment.